veltman/principles/README.md

 * Deciding how much to care about different types of users requires knowing your users in the first place.
 Understand who they are, what they want, what browsers they use, what devices they use, etc.  Make that the starting point when deciding what level of resources to devote to addressing different scenarios.

-* Write good documentation.
+* Set time aside to write good documentation.
 Be specific about dependencies and installation.
-Use real-world scenarios and names in examples, no `foo` and `bar`.
+Use real-world scenarios and variable names in your examples, no `foo` and `bar` gibberish.

-## Further reading ##
+## Some further reading ##

 * [NPR Apps best practices](https://github.com/nprapps/bestpractices)